ArtisticPhoenix/eJinn/README.md

  - **exception** : A list of Excptions, this is an Object because then we force yo to use a numeric 'key'  ( which is the error code ) and this also forces it to be unique for each config file.

     - **class** :  Error code -> Class pair

+    - _(Overwrite)_ : You can use any of the top level tags in and `exception` object to override the default value